britram/rains-prototype/draft-trammell-rains-protocol.md

 containing only ['.', 'cx--any-']; i.e. any context acceptable, global context preferred.

-The value of the query-type (14) key is an array of integers encoding the type(s) of objects (as in {{cbor-object}}) acceptable in answers to the query.
+The value of the query-types (9) key is an array of integers encoding the type(s) of objects (as in {{cbor-object}}) acceptable in answers to the query.
 All values in the query-type array are treated at equal priority: [2,3] means the querier is equally interested in both IPv4 and IPv6 addresses for the query-name.

-The value of the token (8) key, if present, is either an integer or a UTF-8 string of maximum byte length 32.
+The value of the token (2) key, if present, is either an integer or a UTF-8 string of maximum byte length 32.
 Future messages or notifications containing answers to this query MUST contain this token, if present.

-The value of the query-opts (22) key, if present, is an array of integers in priority order of the querier's preferences in tradeoffs in answering the query.
+The value of the query-opts (10) key, if present, is an array of integers in priority order of the querier's preferences in tradeoffs in answering the query.